mampfes/hacs_waste_collection_schedule/doc/ics/awd_online_de.md

 ## How to get the configuration arguments

-- Goto <https://www.awd-online.de/abfuhrtermine/> and select your location.
+- Go to <https://www.awd-online.de/abfuhrtermine/> and select your location.
 - You can either preselect your collection types now or modify them later using the customize option.
 - Right click -> copy url the `Als Kalenderdatei (.ics) herunterladen` link.
 - Replace the `url` in the example configuration with this link.